 Major commissions include, the Perth Intercontinental Hotel, the Olympic Co-ordination authority, Walker Corporation, Southern Pacific Petroleum/Central Pacific Mineral P.L, JLW Sydney, Attorney General Department of NSW, and a major work for the Hilton Hotel, Sydney.

-Judith has won over a dozen major awards including the Mosman Art Prize twice, the Margaret Fesq Memorial Art Prize twice, the Manly Daily Art Prize, the Maitland Art Prize and, in 2004, the Fleurieu Peninsula McLaren Vale Prize.
+Judith has won over a dozen major awards including the Mosman Art Prize (twice), the Margaret Fesq Memorial Art Prize (twice), the Manly Daily Art Prize, the Maitland Art Prize and, in 2004, the Fleurieu Peninsula McLaren Vale Prize.
 In 2012 Judith was selected as the inaugural Artist in Residence with the Hunter Medical Research Institute, culminating in a major solo exhibition titled Perfusion at the Maitland Regional Gallery.

-2017: Ravenswood Women's Art Prize, Finalist; Major Commission: Perth Intercontinental Hotel - Fallen Canopy (2017)
+2017: Ravenswood Australian Women's Art Prize, Finalist; Major Commission: Perth Intercontinental Hotel - Fallen Canopy (2017)

 2016: Judith White interviewed by Claire Nichols on ABC Radio National: The Painted Bach.

 2015: Muswellbrook Art Prize, Finalist

 2014: Mosman Art Prize, Finalist